coveooss/gotemplate/docs/functions_long.md

 Returns the boolean negation of its single argument. not(not(arg reflect.Value) bool

-logs a message using NOTICE as log level (3). notice(args ...interface{}) string
+Logs a message using NOTICE as log level (3). notice(args ...interface{}) string

-logs a message with format using NOTICE as log level (3). noticef(format string, args ...interface{}) string
+Logs a message with format using NOTICE as log level (3). noticef(format string, args ...interface{}) string

 The current date/time.
 Use this in conjunction with other date functions. now() time.Time

-Returns a new dict with all the keys that do not match the given keys. omit(dict IDictionary, keys ...interface{}) IDictionary
+Returns a new dict with all the keys that do not match the given keys. omit(dict IDictionary, keys interface{}, args ...interface{}) IDictionary

 Returns the boolean OR of its arguments by returning the first non-empty argument or the last argument, that is, "or x y" behaves as "if x then x else y".
 All the arguments are evaluated. or(or(arg0 reflect.Value, args ...reflect.Value) reflect.Value